Aref-Akminasi/aws-developer-associate/Lambda.md

 - Steps to shift traffic
   1. Create an alias with the **routing-config** parameter
   2. Update the alias with the **routing-config** parameter

+## Lambda - Test Events

+- Private test events
+- Lambda also supports **Shareable Test Events** are test events that you can share with other users in the same **AWS account** You can **edit** other users' shareable test events and invoke your function with them.

 ## Lambda - All Limits